deepkit/deepkit-framework/README.md

 Validation is equally JIT optimized and by far the [fastest validator in its class](https://github.com/moltar/typescript-runtime-type-benchmarks).
 Validating **100.000 objects** from the model above takes **0.000115ms per item**, in total 12ms.

+In real-life code Marshal is way faster than ajv aka "The fastest JSON Schema Validator".

 ```typescript
 import {validate} from '@marcj/marshal';
 const data = {